 For example, with Brightspace you can use release conditions and learning groups to automatically deliver the right content to the right users, whether that’s role-based safety training in manufacturing or tiered certification programs in financial services.

 Choose delivery methods based on the complexity of the topic, learner preference and available resources.
 Blend self-paced, instructor-led and peer-driven formats where appropriate.
-Platforms like Brightspace support this flexibility through configurable pathways and seamless content delivery across formats.
+Brightspace support this flexibility through configurable pathways and seamless content delivery across formats.

 Nevertheless, you might experience difficulty coordinating delivery across multiple regions, departments or access levels—especially when managing multilingual content or variable compliance rules.